GeorgeLapp/Shaker-Snack-Demo/back/README.md

 - `PRODUCTS_DB_PATH` - optional absolute or relative path to the SQLite database with product details.
 Defaults to `../DB/products_db.db` relative to the project root.
 - `STATIC_MEDIA_ROOT` - optional absolute or relative path to the directory with media assets.
 Defaults to `../SnackMedia` relative to the project root.
 - `STATIC_ROUTE_PREFIX` - public URL prefix used to expose static assets.
 Defaults to `/media`.
+- `VENDING_CONTROLLER_API_URL` - base URL of the hardware controller HTTP API (for example `http://127.0.0.1:3000/api/v1`).
+Defaults to that local URL.
+- `VENDING_CONTROLLER_REQUEST_TIMEOUT_MS` - optional timeout in milliseconds for HTTP calls to the controller API.
+Defaults to `10000`.
+- `VENDING_CONTROLLER_VEND_TIMEOUT_MS` - optional timeout in milliseconds passed as `timeoutMs` when invoking `/vend/simple` on the controller.
+The controller default is used when omitted.

 ## Data source